Most companies build their strategy by focussing on the latest market changes and dynamics and extrapolating their impact into the future.

 - Accept the chaos.
 Innovation is a messy, disordered process.
 Ongoing prototyping, testing, improvement and implementation activities require an entrepreneurial mindset across the business.
 Not everything will work, especially to start with, and most projects require several iterations to get it right.

 - Be right.
 Perhaps the most important issue for Amazon is make sure that they have picked the right themes to focus on.
-Only time will tell if Bezos and his team are right, but, critically, they have made a clear choice and are willing to live (or die) by it.
+Only time will tell if the Amazon team are right, but, critically, they have made a clear choice and are willing to live (or die) by it.